• Skip to primary navigation

 • 3 tablespoons brown sugar

-• 2 tablespoons grapeseed oil (or preferred cooking oil)
+• 2 tablespoons avocado oil (or preferred cooking oil)

 • 3-4 cloves garlic , minced

-• 12 oz cremini mushrooms , finely chopped or minced (about 4 cups)
+• 12 ounces cremini mushrooms , finely chopped or minced (about 4 cups)

 • ¾ cup rolled oats (gluten-free if preferred)